GTrunSec/zeek-spicy-imap/README.md

 # README

 This is a spicy parser of IMAP for Zeek based on https://www.youtube.com/watch?v=oJprmlB3eNo.
-Also, It will be a part of `[zeek-mail-detection](https://github.com/Boomboomdunce/zeek-mail-detection)` (private)
+Also, It will be a part of [zeek-mail-detection](https://github.com/Boomboomdunce/zeek-mail-detection) (private)

 ## Usage

-- Nix: build the analyzer.spicy to hlto
+- Nix: Compile the analyzer.spicy to hlto

 ```
-nix develop -c spicy-compile imap
+nix develop github:GTrunSec/hunting-cells#devShells.x86_64-linux.zeek -c spicy-compile imap
 ```